imanuell/habitat/www/source/blog/2017-10-05-Introducing-Composites.html.md

 Composite packages are a new feature of Habitat, and there may be a few rough edges.
 The current implementation is intended as a way to explore this problem space for Habitat, but it is not necessarily the _final_ implementation.
 We are very curious to see how composite packages work (or don't!) for you and your particular use cases.

 While you can install, start, stop, load, and unload composite packages, you should keep in mind that composite packages can behave differently from the Habitat packages you are used to.
 In particular, composite packages are not _quite_ a formal runtime construct of Habitat.
 The individual services are still available and addressable just as though you'd started them manually.
 The composite-as-a-whole is not directly addressable as though it were a service in its own right.
-It cannot not do anything like export selected values from its constituent services as "composite-level exports", or map "composite-level binds" onto constituent service binds.
+It cannot do anything like export selected values from its constituent services as "composite-level exports", or map "composite-level binds" onto constituent service binds.
 A composite package as a whole does not update itself as an individual service can.
-Indeed, the constituent services of a composite can continue to update individually.
+Indeed, the constituent services of a composite can continue to update independently of each other.

 While each of these potential behaviors are compelling, we're are looking to develop the overall feature of composites iteratively with feedback from our user community.
 We believe that the feature set we are unveiling is a suitable "first move", and provides a basis from which to discuss further improvements.